circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 kubectl port-forward nginx-deployment-7fb96c846b-4c4r4 32196:80
 ```

-Where nginx-deployment-7fb96c846b-4c4r4 is the name of one of the three pods running.
+- **nginx-deployment-7fb96c846b-4c4r4** is the name of one of the three pods running.

 This is great, I love being able to connect using localhost, however, this solution is temporary, as soon as you stop port-forwarding traffic, the connection will stop work working on Windows.

-This approach may or may not be viable for you, if you are looking for a similar solution but one that is permanent, then go directly to [hostport](/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows#hostport).
-For now, on to the next approach, using MetalLB.
+On to the next approach, using MetalLB.

-## MetalLB
+## Using MetalLB

 This approach involves using a microk8s addon, [MetalLB](https://metallb.org/), to allow load balancing.
-This approach ended up being exactly as [Node IP](post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows#node-ip).
-If you don't feel like editing host files is your solution then skip this part or stick around, you will at least learn how to use MetalLB to create a load balancer.
+After going through it I realized that this approach is exactly as [Using Node Ip](/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows#node-ip).
+If you didn't like that solution then you can skip this part or not, you can learn how to use MetalLB.
 Fun!

 MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.
 It can be enabled in microk8s using the following command.